 If you hear the words ‘spa town’ and immediately cross it off your European travel bucket list, you’re making a mistake.
 Even if you don’t like spas you’re making a mistake.
 Why?
-Because spa towns are so much more than than what they seem, so here are eight reasons every traveler should visit spa towns in Europe.
+Because spa towns are some of the most beautiful destinations in Europe, and they’re so much more than than what they seem.
+Here are eight reasons every traveler should put a spa town in Europe on their itinerary.

 #1 Spa Towns in Europe are historic